 What is Orchid?

-Orchid is a decentralized, market-based system for anonymous communication and virtual private networking, including a bandwidth market where node providers stake tokens to advertise their services using the Ethereum blockchain and receive payment in OXT (Orchid’s native cryptocurrency).
+Orchid is a decentralized, market-based system for anonymous communication and virtual private networking, including a bandwidth market where node providers stake digital currency to advertise their services using the Ethereum blockchain and receive payment in OXT (Orchid’s native cryptocurrency).

 What is the purpose of Orchid?

 Orchid’s mission is to build Open Source software that keeps the Internet open and accessible — a natural resource for everyone, everywhere.

 The Orchid network enables a decentralized virtual private network (VPN), allowing users to buy bandwidth from a global pool of service providers.

 To do this, Orchid uses a digital currency called OXT, a new VPN protocol for incentivized bandwidth proxying, and smart-contracts with algorithmic advertising and payment functions.
 Orchid's users connect to bandwidth sellers using a provider directory, and they pay using probabilistic nanopayments so Ethereum transaction fees on packets are acceptably low.

 Security and Privacy

 What protections does the Orchid app provide?

 Basic Internet connections function by transmitting packets of data between two hosts (computers).
 In order to find their way, packets contain both a source and destination IP address.
 As packets move from the destination to the source, different routers and physical infrastructure require both of these addresses for the two-way connection to be established and maintained.
 This means that instantly and over time, the owners of the physical infrastructure are in a position to build a profile of Internet usage on their paying user (you!) and also to block content as the owner sees fit.